JonathanForest/simon-says/lesson_1.md

 lot of code here that we need, that you don't really need to understand yet.
 We'll just copy and paste this into the code editor.

+In a new file called 'simple_button_press.py', add the following code:

 ```python3
 import RPi.GPIO as GPIO # Import Raspberry Pi GPIO library